 - Run a main wash on hot with a regular amount of detergent.
 Select a heavy soil level where possible.

 - Do a final rinse in any temperature.
 I simply select “extra rinse” when I set the main wash.
-If you have hard water (mineral marks on your toilet, shower, ect?) you will probably skip the extra rinse as you don’t want mineral buildup.
+If you have hard water (mineral marks on your toilet, shower, ect.) you will skip the extra rinse as you don’t want mineral buildup.

 - I hang out my covers (the water resistant part) to dry.
 In the winter I just drape them around the edge of the playpen.
 They can technically go in the dryer if the heat is turned down (not worth it for me, and I want to prolong their functional lives).
 The inserts can go in the dryer, although I hang everything outside in the summer.
 A little sunshine will take any staining right out of the diapers.